edhends/wiki-search-bot-for-slack/README.md

 Followed this [tutorial by mccreath](https://github.com/mccreath/Wikipedia-Search-for-Slack/blob/master/docs/TUTORIAL.md), but adapted the script and styling to work for the Guild Wars 2 wiki.

+Screen shot of the bot results on my slack channel:
 ![screen shot of slack bot results](http://www.llcossette.com/slackbot.png)